What to buy in Seoul – 25 best Korean souvenirs

 Instant drinks – traditional Korean teas or other types of drinks

-In Korea you would normally get one of these in certain restaurants at the end of the meal or as a dessert.
-Some are packed with cinnamon (Sujeonggwa) or ginger, making them a great drink for digestion and your stomac.
+In Korea, you would normally get one of these in certain restaurants at the end of the meal or as a dessert.
+Some have cinnamon (Sujeonggwa) or ginger, which makes them a great drink for digestion and your stomach.

 We also loved the barley tea we would get at one of the very local restaurants we used to go to for ginseng soup.
 The good news is you can find that as well in instant form.
 Just pour hot water on top and enjoy!